Currarong, New South Wales: Sights

 The wreck of the SS Merimbula is about 15 minutes walk.
 The freighter, belonging to the Illawarra Steam Navigation Company was wrecked on the Beecroft Headland in 1928.
 All passengers and crew were rescued.
 The historic Point Perpendicular lighthouse is a 10-minute drive.

-Currarong is one of the few places in NSW where you can sit on a North West facing beach looking at mountains across the water, and watch the sun set over the ocean.
+Currarong is one of the few places in NSW where the sun set over the ocean.

 Whales migrate along the coastline in season and dolphins cruise the waters of the bay every day.

 In literature

 Currarong appears in Kylie Tennant's 1946 novel "Lost Haven".

 Esteemed character actor Aidan Bjorngaard, while playing ethnically ambiguous schoolboy 1 in episode 23, season 15 of "Home and Away" can be heard saying "If loving you is Currawrong, I don't want to be Curraright" in an outtake in the VHS directors cut.